Dish results beat estimates as subscriber losses slow

-(Reuters) - U.S. satellite TV service provider Dish Network Corp (DISH.O) reported better-than-expected quarterly profit and revenue on Friday, as the pace of subscriber losses for its pay-TV services slowed.
+(Reuters) - U.S. satellite TV provider Dish Network Corp (DISH.O) reported better-than-expected quarterly profit and revenue on Friday, as the company lost fewer subscribers than expected.

+Dish shed a net 192,000 satellite customers during the second quarter, below analyst expectations for losses of 235,000 customers, according to research firm FactSet.

-Dish has struggled to stem losses from cord-cutting as TV viewers increasingly move to online video streaming services.
+Dish has struggled to stop losses from cord-cutting as TV viewers increasingly move to online video streaming services.

-It has tried to lure younger viewers to its $25-per-month Sling TV, but analysts have said the service has not replaced lost profits in Dish’s satellite business.
+It has tried to lure younger viewers to its $25-per-month streaming service Sling TV, but analysts have said Sling has not replaced lost profits in Dish’s satellite business.

+Sling TV added 41,000 subscribers during the quarter, reaching a total of 2.34 million customers.

-Dish’s churn rate, or the percentage of subscribers who leave a service provider, fell to 1.46 percent, compared with 1.83 percent last year.
+Dish’s churn rate, or the percentage of subscribers who cancel a service, fell to 1.46 percent, compared with 1.83 percent last year.

 Revenue fell 5 percent to $3.46 billion.